getfounded/mcp-tool-kit/README.md

 - "Create a PowerPoint presentation about climate change with three slides."
 - "Download my QuickBooks invoice data and analyze our revenue for the past quarter."
 - "Set up a product on my Shopify store with these details and pricing."
+- "Get the current stock price and historical data for Tesla using Yahoo Finance."
+- "Analyze inflation trends using FRED economic data for the past 5 years."
 - "Use browser automation to fill out this form at [website URL]."
 - "Read the text file in my Downloads folder named 'project_notes.txt'."
 - "Get the latest news headlines about technology."